Date enacted or revised:

 Revised July 7, 2014; Revised January 5, 2016; Revised March 2018; Revised April 2018

 McNeese State University recognizes the value of information provided by students, employees, and others in assessing the institution's performance.
 This policy serves to address significant violations of the institution's standards, policies, and procedures.
 This policy is in accordance with the Standard 12.4 of the Southern Association of Colleges and Schools – Commission on Colleges (SACSCOC) Principles of Accreditation regarding student complaint procedures.

-Any student who is unclear about which type of procedure would be most appropriate in a given case should feel free to discuss the following options with a dean or with the Assistant Vice President for University Services.
+Any student who is unclear about which type of procedure would be most appropriate in a given case should feel free to discuss the following options with a dean or with the Vice President for Student Affairs.

 Procedure for Handling General Complaints